Osteosarcoma (Osteogenic Sarcoma) in Children

-What are the possible complications of osteosarcoma in a child?
+What are possible complications of osteosarcoma in a child?

-- Loose or broken grafts or rods from limb-salvage surgery
+Loose or broken grafts or rods after limb-salvage surgery

-- Hair loss, mouth sores, nausea, vomiting, diarrhea, increased infections, easy bruising
+Hair loss, mouth sores, nausea, vomiting, diarrhea, increased risk of infection, easy

-- Burns, hair loss, nausea, diarrhea, poor bone growth, organ damage, and new cancers
+Skin irritation, hair loss, nausea, diarrhea, poor bone growth, organ damage, and

 How can I help my child live with osteosarcoma?